mas2020-python/pycryptex/README.md

 ### Fast start

-If you want encrypt and decrypt files and folders easily and you do not want spend time to create your own encryption keys you can let
+If you want encrypt and decrypt files and folders easily and you do not want spend time to create your own encryption keys, you can let
 PyCryptex do the job for you (to use your own keys or understanding better the behaviour of the application refers to the rest of the documentation):
 ```shell script
 pycryptex create-keys